ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. From the *Choose node* drop-down list, choose the node for the dialog branch that you want to make a special assignment for.

-    Remember, branches are identified by their node name.
+    Remember, a branch is identified by its node name.
 If you did not specify a node name, then the node's ID is displayed instead.

 1. Choose a department with human agents to be the backup contact for this dialog branch.